valdiman/PortlandHarborProject/README.md

 Data
 --------

-The final dataset is available at: Slade, Alexis; Martinez, Andres; Mathieu-Campbell, Martine; Watkins, Shannon; Cohen, Cassie; Hornbuckle, Keri C (2025):Airborne polychlorinated biphenyl congener concentrations using PUF-PAS from the Portland Harbor Superfund Site, Portland, OR, 2022 [dataset publication series]. [dataset].
+The final dataset of airborne PCB concentrations is available at: Slade, Alexis; Martinez, Andres; Mathieu-Campbell, Martine; Watkins, Shannon; Cohen, Cassie; Hornbuckle, Keri C (2025):Airborne polychlorinated biphenyl congener concentrations using PUF-PAS from the Portland Harbor Superfund Site, Portland, OR, 2022 [dataset publication series]. [dataset].
 PANGAEA, doi: https://doi.org/10.1594/PANGAEA.983837

 The dataset can be downloaded using the script found at 'R/ReadData/ReadAirConcentrationDataPangaea.R'.

 Air, water temperatures and wind speed were obtained from USGS and NOAA stations.
 The scripts to dowload the data are found in 'R/ReadData/ReadNOAAData.R' and 'R/ReadData/ReadUSGGData.R'.

+The PCB water concentration is included in the flux scripts.